Nuitka/Nuitka-website/site/info/scons-backend-failure.rst

  Consequence
 *************

-There are no easy workarounds, the result is that Nuitka will not produce a result and complains about this.
+There are no easy workarounds, and the result is that Nuitka will not produce a result and complains about this.
 You need to follow the recommendations below.